 We can imagine two negotiation processes "I will if you will" with only one decision variable.
-Negotiators could try to agree either on a universal carbon price, or on a global emission target.
-For the sake of the argument, suppose first that all countries were similar in terms of their exposure to climate change, their degree of development, their endowment in natural resources, their tastes, etc. The free-rider problem inherent to the international negotiation on climate change could then be resolved by negotiating a uniform carbon price.11 Under this negotiation framework, a "world climate assembly" would vote for a uniform carbon price whose implementation would be left to its individual members.
+Negotiators could try to agree on either a universal carbon price or a global emission target.
+For the sake of the argument, suppose first that all countries were similar in terms of their exposure to climate change, degree of development, endowment in natural resources, tastes, and so on.
+The free-rider problem inherent to the international negotiation on climate change could then be resolved by negotiating a uniform carbon price.
+12 Under this negotiation framework, a "world climate assembly" would vote for a uniform carbon price whose implementation would be left to its individual members.
 The claimed virtue of this framework is to align the constituents' private interests.
-Let us illustrate this claim with an example inspired from Cramton, Ockenfels and Stoft (2015).
-Suppose that the world is composed of 100 countries with the same characteristics (population, economic prosperity, growth expectations, industrial structure . . .).
+Let us illustrate this claim with an example inspired from Cramton, Ockenfels, and Stoft (chapter 12, this volume).
+Suppose that the world is composed of 100 countries with the same characteristics (population, economic prosperity, growth expectations, industrial structure, etc.).
 Each ton of CO2 in the atmosphere generates \$1 of damage in each country.
 The business-as-usual scenario yields a uniform emission of 10 tCO2 per capita.
-Suppose also that 80% of each country's emission can be eliminated at a unit abatement cost of 50 \$/tCO2.
-The abatement cost of the remaining 20% is 200 $/tCO_2$.
-In this context, it is desirable that each country abates its emissions by 80%, since the global damages of 100 \$/tCO2 exceeds the cheaper marginal abatement cost of 50 \$/tCO2.
-But the tragedy of commons would prevail in the absence of a binding international agreement, because the marginal abatement cost is fifty times larger than the local marginal damages.
+Suppose also that 80% of each country's emission can be eliminated at a unit abatement cost of \$50/tCO2.
+The abatement cost of the remaining 20% is \$200/tCO2.
+In this context, it is desirable that each country abates its emissions by 80% because the global damages of \$100/tCO2 exceed the cheaper marginal abatement cost of \$50/tCO2.
+But the tragedy of commons would prevail in the absence of a binding international agreement because the marginal abatement cost is 50 times larger than the local marginal damages.
 Suppose that the 100 countries accept to join an international coalition in which they cooperate to enforce the domestic imposition of an internationally harmonized carbon price that is voted by a majority rule.
 Participants are required to impose the common price as long as all signatories do too.
 The domestic revenues of the scheme are recycled internally.
-In this framework, all countries will be in favor of a carbon price of, say, 100/tCO_2 , which will induce them to abate their emissions by 80%.
-This dominant strategy yields the firstbest solution and makes all countries better off.
+In this framework, all countries will be in favor of a carbon price of, say, \$100/tCO2, which will induce them to abate their emissions by 80%.
+This dominant strategy yields the first-best solution and makes all countries better off.

 As Cramton and Stoft (2012) point out, an equivalent negotiation process exists that is based on quantities.
-Suppose that all countries in the coalition accept to negotiate a uniform emission per capita that is voted upon by a majority rule.
+Suppose that all countries in the coalition accept to negotiate a uniform emission per capita that is voted on by a majority rule.
 The same subsidiarity rule applies for which green policy should be implemented to attain the national target, and countries are allowed to trade their emissions with others.
 In this alternative framework, all countries will understand the benefit of imposing an ambitious target for themselves as long as the other countries do the same.
 It is an optimal for each country to vote for an 80% reduction of emissions.
-In this example, the two negotiation mechanisms yield the same efficient solution,
+In this example, the two negotiation mechanisms yield the same efficient solution and have the same simple structure of a one-dimensional negotiation, on either a uniform price or a uniform per capita quantity.